ThoughtWorksInc/RAII.scala/README.md

 ## Asynchronous `Do`

 An `asynchronous.Do` is an asynchronous value, like `scala.concurrent.Future` or `scalaz.concurrent.Task`.
-The difference is that resources in `Do` can be automatically acquired and released in scope, or managed by reference counting mechanism.
+The difference is that resources in `Do` can be either automatically acquired/released in scope, or managed by reference counting mechanism.

 To use `Do`, add the following setting to your build.sbt,